miklevin/MikeLev.in/_posts/2025-01-03-git-cherry-picking.md

 becoming too dependent on AI like me here, and the Luddites who stay on the surface.
 But that's for another article.
-And I do have a time-travel prompt technique I use here a lot, but if you look at it, you'll see it's purely linear video-scrubbing style&#151;not this multiverse crap.
+And I do have a time-travel prompt technique I use here a lot, but if you look at it, you'll see it's purely linear video-scrubbing style—not this multiverse crap.

 Suffice to say, I need to embrace a kooky time-travel scenario of the sort I instinctively deplore in order to get the benefit of cross-branch